List of Love Hina characters: Keitaro Urashima

-After failing to pass the entrance exams on his second attempt, Keitaro's parents seem either unwilling, or unable, to let him continue living at home while he studies.
+After failing to pass the entrance exams on his second attempt, Keitaro's parents seem unwilling and/or unable to let him continue living at home while he studies.
 He then receives a call from his grandmother.
 As a result, he travels to "Hinata Inn", a hotel owned by his grandmother, to find a place to stay and study.
-Following a misunderstanding where the residents believe him to be a burglar and peeping tom, Keitaro discovers the hotel is now a female-only dormitory.
+Following a misunderstanding where the residents believe him to be a burglar and a peeping tom, Keitaro discovers the hotel is now a female-only dormitory.

-To compound the confusion, Keitaro's Aunt Haruka mistakenly assumes he has passed the entrance exams and is already a Todai student; consequently, the residents agree he can stay.
-When he fails to correct her and is discovered to be lying, he is forced to leave until Haruka announces that the ownership of the inn has been transferred to Keitaro by his grandmother: Keitaro is, in fact, the new landlord.
+To compound the confusion, Keitaro's Aunt Haruka mistakenly assumes he has passed the entrance exams and is already a Todai student; consequently, the residents agree to let him stay.
+When he fails to correct her, and they discover that he is lying, Keitaro is forced to leave until Haruka announces that his grandmother has transferred the ownership of the inn to him.
+Keitaro, thus, becomes the new landlord.